• 0

 Longsleeve pattern

-The Longsleeve pattern is the basic pattern for stretch jersey models.
-Use a basic Longsleeve pattern for sewing turtlenecks, T-shirts, tops.
-You can change the neckline and sleeve length according to your own designs.
+The Longsleeve pattern is a basic block for stretch jersey garments.
+Use this base pattern to sew turtlenecks, T-shirts, and tops.
+The neckline shape and sleeve length can be modified according to your design.

 To contents ▴